 So, Is Kale Good or Bad for Dogs?

 That’s why kale should not go beyond 10% of their daily intake.
-When it goes beyond 25% of their total food intake, it can lead to serious consequences.
+It can lead to serious consequences when it goes beyond 25% of their total food intake.

 You should give no more than a couple of kale leaves to your dog once a week.
 Having said that, if your furry pal has an underlying medical condition, do not include kale in his diet unless you have acquired the veterinarian’s approval.